 - Responses to the following prompts (which duplicate those in the Truman application):

-- Describe one specific example of your leadership or a particularly rewarding public service activity.
+- Describe one specific example of your leadership (2,000 character limit) or a particularly rewarding public service activity (1,700 character limit).

+- Describe the problem or needs of society you want to address when you enter public service, and identify potential obstacles to that problem and ways of addressing them.
 (1,500 character limit)

-- Describe the problem or needs of society you want to address when you enter public service.
-And identify potential obstacles to that problem and ways of addressing them.
-(2,000 character limit)

-If nominated by the internal (Whitman) selection committee, you will be registered on the Truman application site.
+Letters of recommendation (3) are not required by the first internal deadline, but should be delivered before the internal (Whitman) selection committee meets.
+If nominated by the internal selection committee, you will be registered on the Truman application site.
 You will then receive an e-mail with login name and instructions.

 - Application form, uploaded by applicant